PeskyPotato/scrapers/README.md

 * [e621Crawler by fionera](https://github.com/fionera/e621Crawler) - Scrapes images from e621.net (nfsw)

+* [flickr-search-scraper by AlexOwen](https://github.com/AlexOwen/flickr-search-scraper) -  Script to capture a JSON file of all search results along with the best version of each image in the search

 * [github-scraper](https://github.com/nelsonic/github-scraper) - 🕷️ 🕸️ crawl GitHub web pages for insights we can't GET from the API... 💡

 * [grab-site by ArchiveTeam](https://github.com/ArchiveTeam/grab-site) - The archivist's web crawler: WARC output, dashboard for all crawls, dynamic ignore patterns

 * [lazynlp by chiphuyen](https://github.com/chiphuyen/lazynlp) - Library to scrape and clean web pages to create massive datasets